patrick-junghenn/ML-Occupancy-Detection-App/README.md

   * AdaBoost

 ### Predict Occupancy Status
-This window allows a user to input raw data to make real-time predictions about the occupancy of an area.
+This window allows a user to input raw data to make real-time predictions on if a space is occupied or vacant.